1

 What is the role of a food service worker?

-A food service worker is responsible for preparing, serving, and maintaining food in restaurants, cafeterias, or other food establishments.
-They often handle tasks such as taking orders, cleaning work areas, and ensuring food safety standards are met.
-Good communication skills and knowledge of hygiene practices are important for this role.
+A food service worker is responsible for preparing, serving, and maintaining food in settings such as restaurants, cafeterias, or catering services.
+They often handle tasks like taking orders, cleaning work areas, and ensuring food safety standards are met, typically requiring good communication skills and knowledge of hygiene practices.

 What is the difference between Food Services Worker vs Food Service Assistant?